krwenholz/add-to-project/README.md

 _For more information about workflows, see [Using workflows](https://docs.github.com/en/actions/using-workflows)._

-Create a workflow that runs when Issues or Pull Requests are opened or labeled in your repository; this workflow also supports adding Issues to your project which are transferred into your repository.
-Optionally configure any filters you may want to add, such as only adding issues with certain labels, you may match labels with an `AND` or an `OR` operator.
+Create a workflow that runs when Issues or Pull Requests are opened, labeled, or assigned in your repository; this workflow also supports adding Issues to your project which are transferred into your repository.
+Optionally configure any filters you may want to add, such as only adding issues with certain labels, you may match labels and assignees with an `AND` or an `OR` operator.

 Once you've configured your workflow, save it as a `.yml` file in your target Repository's `.github/workflows` directory.